AshwinKumar-Saveetha/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Algorithm

-### Short Algorithm for Multivariate Linear Regression with SGD

 1. **Load Data**: Fetch the dataset and prepare features (`X`) and targets (`Y`).
 2. **Split Data**: Divide the data into training and testing sets.
 3. **Scale Data**: Standardize features and targets using `StandardScaler`.